 The best candidates for Dermabrasion & Dermaplaning

-Dermabrasion and dermaplaning can enhance your appearance and your self-confidence, but neither treatment will remove all scars and flaws or prevent aging.
+Dr. Antell's dermaplaning and dermabrasion procedures in NYC can enhance your appearance and your self-confidence, but neither treatment will remove all scars and flaws or prevent aging.
 Before you decide to have a skin-refinishing treatment, think carefully about your expectations and discuss them with your surgeon.

 Men and women of all ages, from young people to older adults, can benefit from dermabrasion and dermaplaning.
 Although older people heal more slowly, more important factors are your skin type, coloring, and medical history.
 For example, black skin, Asian skin, and other dark complexions may become permanently discolored or blotchy after a skin-refinishing treatment.
 People who develop allergic rashes or other skin reactions, or who get frequent fever blisters or cold sores, may experience a flare-up.
 If you have freckles, they may disappear in the treated area.